ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 implements the equivalent of the [Monoid][] and [MonadZip][] typeclasses from [Haskell][]. -->

+Values may be available immediately or in the future, but must be retrieved sequentially.
+There is no way to retrieve the second value of a stream without evaluating or waiting for the first value.

-Signals generally represent data that will be delivered in the future.
-As work is performed or data is received, values are _sent_ on the signal, which pushes them out to any subscribers.
-Users must [subscribe](#subscription) to a signal in order to access its values.
+Signals are generally used to represent event streams that are already “in progress”, like notifications, user input, etc. As work is performed or data is received, events are _sent_ on the signal, which pushes them out to any subscribers.
+All subscribers see the events at the same time.

+Users must [subscribe](#subscription) to a signal in order to access its events.
 Subscribing to a signal does not trigger any side effects.
 In other words, signals are entirely producer-driven and push-based, and consumers (subscribers) cannot have any effect on their lifetime.

 Signals send four different types of events to their subscribers: